hobbit-project/hobbit.examples/SAIL-winter-school-2024/README.md

 ```
 The structure of the file will be important later on.
 At the moment, it is sufficient to recognize that the file contains several features in a tabular format and that the last column contains the `"quality"`.
 This is the target value, that a system should predict.

-### Task
+### System's Task

-We define the task that a system, which will be evaluated with our benchmark, should fulfill is defined as a regression.
-The target value are the quality levels 0 (very bad) to 10 (excellent).
+We define the task that a system, which will be evaluated with our benchmark, should fulfill as a regression.
+The target values are the quality levels 0 (very bad) to 10 (excellent).
 Note that the data itself only contains labels ranging from 3 to 9 and that the data is unbalanced, i.e., the most wines belong to the quality levels 5, 6 or 7.

 We further want to enable the usage of supervised machine learning.
 Hence, our benchmark has to ensure that the data is split into training and test data.
 The training data has to be made available for the system to train an algorithm.
 Further, we define that the split should be done randomly and that 90% of the data should be used for training.